svierk/sfdx-data-import/README.md

 ## Usage

-After installing the SF CLI and authorising the relevant org in your GitHub workflow, data can be imported using this action as follows:
+After installing the SF CLI and authorizing the relevant org in your GitHub workflow, data can be imported using this action as follows:

 ```
 jobs: